Last updated on June 5th, 2018

 The encapsulation (also known as potting) was done with MG Chemicals Thermally Conductive Epoxy.
 The stuff is great for protecting electronics from humidity in motorcycle or automotive applications.
 Especially HID ballasts.
 It’s the type of stuff that once you try, you’ll find use for elsewhere if you’re an avid DIYer.
 Just mix the stuff like epoxy and pour it on whatever you want to protect.

 If you don’t feel like complicating yourself that much, there is an easier product for protecting electronics from moisture.
 It’s called a “conformal coating”, which you simply paint on.
-I use MG Chemicals Silicone Modified Conformal Coating.
-If you want to buy just one, the conformal coating is probably more versatile, albeit less protective.
+The one I normally use is MG Chemicals Silicone Modified Conformal Coating.
+If you want to own just one, the conformal coating is probably more versatile, albeit less protective.

 After that, if you still want to add the quick disconnect, great.
 Just crimp on the connections and plug the terminals into the housings.